Florence is a very easy city to love.

 No Florence bucket list is complete without the Accademia (Galleria dell’Accademia di Firenze), home to the world’s most famous buff biblical shepherd.

 Carved from the finest marble from the Carrara quarries and standing 14-foot-high, Michelangelo’s David never disappoints.
-Although you can see copies of the sculpture outside Palazzo Vecchio and at Piazzale Michelangelo, it is worth paying to see the real thing in the Accademia.
+Although you can see copies of the sculpture outside Palazzo Vecchio and at Piazzale Michelangelo, it is worth paying to see David in the Accademia.

 12. Follow the Michelangelo trail in Florence